Sign In

 What is TV drama?

 TV dramas span all genres; they can be a one-off or a series and their air time is usually capped at an hour.
-The US has produced multiple series in recent years that have been immensely successful with the audience in the US and around the globe.
-Working in drama for television attracts a host of on and off-screen talent that are usually found in feature films.
+The UK have produced multiple series in recent years that have been immensely successful with audience in the UK and around the globe.
+Working in drama for television attracts a host of on and off-screen talent that are usually found on feature films.
 Many actors have found the jump to the small screen tremendously rewarding as they get the opportunity to invest more time in their characters.
 Directors, producers and writers also reap the benefit of having 6 hours to develop a story, giving them time to explore the fictional world they are creating.

 VOD has its own original content output alongside the terrestrial channels, Sky and satellite output, making the option for working in TV ever more appealing for those working at the top end of the industry.